muarshad01/LLM/Notes/lecture21_notes.md

 #### GELU Activation Function & Feed Forward Neural Network
 * We'll implement a small NN sub-module that is a part of LLM transformer block.

-* Two activation functions commonly implemented in LLMs
+### Two activation functions commonly implemented in LLMs:
 1. GELU -> $$x^{*}\phi(x)$$ --> CDF of standard Gussian distribution
-2. Swi GLU
+2. Swi GLU??

 #### Dead Neuron Problem
-* __Dead neuron problem__, which means that if the output from one layer is negative and if RuLU activation function is applied to it the output becomes zero and then it stays zero because uh because we cannot do any learning of after that so the neurons which are associated with that particular output they don't contribute anything to the learning process once the output of the neuron becomes negative and that's called asthe dead neuron problem so learning essentially stagnates of course.
-RuLU has a huge number of other advantages this nonlinearity which is introduced over here makes neural networks expressive it gives the power to neural networks but the reason we we are looking at the disadvantages of ReLU is that understanding the disadvantages of RuLU will open an opportunity for us to learn about the GELU activation function and why it is used in LLMs?
+* __Dead neuron problem__, which means that if the output from one layer is negative and if RuLU activation function is applied to it then the output becomes zero and stays at zero because because we cannot do any learning of after that.
+So the neurons which are associated with that particular output they don't contribute anything to the learning process once the output of the neuron becomes negative and that's called as the dead neuron problem.
+So learning essentially stagnates of course.
+* RuLU has a huge number of other advantages this non-linearity, which is introduced over here makes NN expressive.
+* It gives the power to NN but the reason we we are looking at the disadvantages of ReLU is that understanding the disadvantages of ReLU will open an opportunity for us to learn about the GELU activation function and why it is used in LLMs?

 ***

 * 5:00

 #### Approximation for the GELU activation
-* The approximation which was actually used for training GPT-2 looks something like this"
+* The following approximation is used for training GPT-2:

 * $$\text{GELU(x)}\approx 0.5.x.(1+tanh[\sqrt{\frac{2}{\pi}}.(x+.055715.x^3)])$$